Sno0wFl4ke/ContentMessageHelper/README.md

 # ContentMessageHelper
 <i>ContentMessageHelper is a Minecraft plugin to help create clear messages for Content staff</i>
+I hope you'll be able to find a good use for my plugin.
+It's nothing special, yet it's pretty useful!

 ## Available Commands
 <b>/chatclear</b> - Clear a few lines from your chat